For babies, sleep is like a nutrient!

 Milk and food sustains a baby's physical development.
 Sleep sustains their physical, mental, emotional and social development.
 Simple as that.

 Sleep needs to be held in the same esteem as food.
-We cannot simply skip naps or miss bedtimes; you would never dream of skipping a feed or giving your baby less milk than they need?!
+We cannot simply skip naps or miss our baby's normal bedtime.
+After all, you would never dream of skipping a feed or giving your baby less milk than they need?!

-Bad sleep shouldn’t be normal for a baby
+Poor sleep shouldn’t be "normal" for a baby

 Sleep is a nutrient.

-When a baby naps poorly or has a broken night sleep because they were over or under tired or they are too reliant on a parent-controlled sleep association, they will be in a constant state of overtiredness.
-This raises cortisol (stress) levels in their bodies, inhibits their ability to concentrate, hinders social function and of course causes extremely unsettled behaviour.
+When a baby naps poorly or has a broken night sleep because they were over or under tired or they are too reliant on a parent-led sleep association, they will be in a constant state of overtiredness.
+This raises cortisol (stress) levels in their bodies, which inhibits their ability to concentrate, hinders social functioning and, of course, causes extremely unsettled behaviour.